 PISA is not a single cross-national assessment of the reading, mathematics and science skills of 15-year-old students.
 It is an ongoing programme that, over the longer term, will lead to the development of a body of information for monitoring trends in the knowledge and skills of students in various countries as well as in different demographic subgroups of each country.
 On each occasion, one domain is tested in detail, taking up nearly two-thirds of the total testing time.
 This data collection strategy provides a thorough analysis of achievement in each area every nine years and a trend analysis every three.
-The major domain was reading in 2000, mathematics in 2003 and science in 2006.
-In 2009, it is reading again, building on a modified reading framework which incorporates the reading of electronic texts and elaborates the constructs of reading engagement and meta-cognition (see Chapter 1).
-The mathematics and science frameworks for PISA 2009 are the same as for the previous assessment (see Chapters 2 and 3 respectively).
+The major domain was reading in 2000 and 2009, mathematics in 2003 and science in 2006.
+In 2012, it is mathematics again, building on a modified mathematics framework which incorporates the computer-based assessment of mathematics and includes the mathematical processes which students undertake when using mathematical literacy and the fundamental mathematical capabilities which underlie those processes (see Chapter 1).
+The reading and science frameworks for PISA 2012 are the same as for the previous assessment (see Chapters 2 and 3, respectively).

-Similar to previous PISA cycles, the total time spent on the PISA 2009 tests by each student is two hours, but information is obtained from about 390 minutes worth of test items.
-For each country, the total set of questions is packaged into 13 linked testing booklets.
-Each booklet is taken by a sufficient number of students for appropriate estimates to be made of the achievement levels on all items by students in each country and in relevant sub-groups within a country (such as boys and girls, and students from different social and economic contexts).
-Students also spend 30 minutes answering a background questionnaire.
-In addition to this core assessment, in a range of countries and economies, the assessment includes a computerised test on the reading and understanding of electronic texts.
+Similar to previous PISA cycles, the paper-and-pen assessment was designed as a two-hour test comprising four 30-minute clusters of test material from one or more cognitive domains.
+Information was obtained from about 390 minutes worth of test items.
+For each country, the total set of questions was packaged into 13 linked test booklets.
+Financial literacy, an option in the paper-and-pen assessment, was allocated two clusters (that is, 60 minutes of testing time) in the 2012 main survey.
+Each booklet was taken by a sufficient number of students for appropriate estimates to be made of the achievement levels on all items by students in each country and in relevant sub-groups within a country (such as boys and girls, and students from different social and economic contexts).
+Students also spent 30 minutes answering a background questionnaire.
+Applying a rotated design to the student questionnaire allowed for more material to be used in the study.
+Some questions were answered by all students, as in previous cycles, some by sub-samples of students.